fivenorth-io/docs/docs/5n-dashboard/install.md

 - Client id: `<some-id>@clients`
 - Audience: the audience of your app

-Usually, you can follow exactly the same setup and URL configuration you use for the wallet ui app with different client id (or different audience if you had configure a separate audience).
+You can usually reuse the same setup and URL configuration as your wallet UI app, but specify a different client ID or audience if needed.

-### Deploy with the helm chart
+### Install the software into your Kubernetes cluster using our public Helm chart.

-Once having all the above value, use helm to deploy the latest version.
+Once you have the above values, deploy the latest version using Helm:

 ```
 helm upgrade --install 5n-dashboard \